Title: Monitoring, Evaluation and Learning (MEL) Officer

 - Experience in evaluation of higher education programmes; and,

-- Experience in the use of office software packages and handling of web based project management systems.
+- Experience in the use of office software packages and the handling of web-based project management systems.

 - Personal characteristics: